Graduate Federal Assistance

 - Read the instructions as you scroll down, Click “I Agree” and the counseling session will start.

 - When the counseling session starts, you will notice text on the top of the screen and questions on the bottom of the screen.
 You will not be able to move on with the entrance counseling session, until you have answered the questions at the bottom of each page correctly.

 - Be sure to complete the student information form at the end of the test, SFMC-CON should already be listed in the school section.
 This is how we receive confirmation that you have met the requirements for entrance counseling.
 Use comment box for any questions.

 - Be sure to review the Average Federal Loan Indebtedness chart for SFMC-CON which is enclosed.

-- If you have any questions, you can send them by e-mail when you are completing the student information form at the end of the counseling session or you may contact Charlotte Duke, Student Finance Assistant at 624-9932.
+- If you have any questions, you can send them by e-mail when you are completing the student information form at the end of the counseling session or you may contact Nancy Perryman, Coordinator of Student Finance, Financial Assistance at (309)655-4119.

 Saint Francis Medical Center College of Nursing participates in the Direct Loan Program for all student/parent Federal Stafford and PLUS Loan needs.
 The lender is the US Department of Education.

 Please visit www.studentloans.gov to learn more about the Direct Loan Program.